Azure-Samples/azure-ml-federated-learning/docs/quickstart.md

     az account set --name <subscription name>
     ```

 2. Optional: Create a new resource group for the demo resources.
-Having a new group would make it easier to delete the resources afterwards.
+Having a new group would make it easier to delete the resources afterwards (deleting this RG will delete all resources within).

     ```bash
     # create a resource group for the resources